 Mark Berlin is an Assistant Professor in the Department of Political Science.
 He received his Ph.D. and M.A. degrees from the University of California, Irvine.
-His work explores the politics of international law, with a particular focus on issues related to criminal accountability for violations of human rights and the laws of war.
+He research interests lie at the intersections of international law, domestic law, and human rights, with a particular focus on domestic and international accountability for violations of human rights and the laws of war.
 Prof. Berlin's research has been supported by the National Science Foundation, and he was formerly a guest researcher at the Peace Research Institute in Frankfurt, Germany.
-He teaches courses on international law, international organizations, and human rights.
+He teaches undergraduate and graduate courses on international law, international organizations, human rights, and the politics of torture.
 Prof. Berlin also holds a Bachelor of Music degree from Berklee College of Music, and before pursuing his graduate studies, worked as a music producer and recording engineer in Chicago.

-Prof. Berlin has recently completed a book, Criminalizing Atrocity: The Global Spread of Criminal Laws against International Crimes (Oxford University Press), that examines how and why countries around the world over the past 70 years have adopted national criminal laws against genocide, war crimes, and crimes against humanity.
+Prof. Berlin recently published a book, Criminalizing Atrocity: The Global Spread of Criminal Laws against International Crimes (Oxford University Press), which examines how and why countries around the world over the past 70 years have adopted national criminal laws against genocide, war crimes, and crimes against humanity.
 He is currently working on a number of new research projects related to the prevention and prosecution of torture.
-They include analyses of the causes and effects of torture criminalization, as well as an investigation into the persistence of torture in the Chicago Police Department and efforts there to achieve justice for the victims.
+They include analyses of the causes and effects of torture criminalization, as well as an investigation into the persistence of torture in the Chicago Police Department and efforts there to achieve justice for the survivors.

 Ph.D., University of California, Irvine, 2015